yk7335/Cpp-Based-Projects/README.md

-# Cpp-Based-Projects
+# C++ Data Structures and Algorithms
-This repository contains all my c++ projects that I have completed in my Computer Science courses at Texas A&M University.
-Classes that I have taken so far are CSCE 121 (basics of c++), and CSCE 221 (algorithm and data structures).
+This repository contains my class assignments.
+The class assingments deal with data structures and algorithms.
+Each folder contains my code and the assignment handout with instructions.
+Each folder also has a report which contains detailed instructions on the program and how to run it.